GabeScott/standard-works-vault/General Conference/2025 April - My Love for the Savior Is My “Why”.md

 As your brother, I hope you will consider my words as a sincere invitation to seek to understand the opportunity to link everything we do with our love for the Savior.

 Doing this will help us understand the real “why” behind everything we do as disciples of the Savior.
 This will help us strengthen our covenantal connection with God, understanding His divine and eternal truths—His eternal and absolute truths that will never change.
-Eternal truths like “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
+Eternal truths like “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”[^3]

 It is interesting that sometimes because we have consistently done things to the point that they have turned into traditions, we allow these traditions or activities to dictate our efforts to build faith in Jesus Christ.
 It seems that we do these things because we have done them for many years, without considering their impact on our covenantal connection with the Savior.